jimr/deba-bocho/README.rst

     % python bocho.py my-fancy-file.pdf --pages 1 3 5 6 10 --angle 30 --zoom 1.6
     my-fancy-file-bocho-630x290.png

-``bocho`` takes a PDF file and creates a "stacked page" preview from a selection of pages.
+Takes a PDF file and creates a "stacked page" preview from a selection of pages.

 It accepts a bunch of options for customising the output (pass the ``-h`` flag for details).